ethersphere/ethswarm-blog-hugo/content/foundation/posts/decentralised-EO-manifesto.md

 _template = "post"
 +++

-In an unprecedented move to integrate web3, AI, and Earth Observation (EO) technologies, the Swarm Foundation in collaboration with ESA Φ-lab organised a workshop for web3, AI and Earth Observation experts whose the results are proudly unveiled in the [Decentralised EO Manifesto](https://decentraliseeo.ethswarm.org/).
+In an unprecedented move to integrate web3, AI, and Earth Observation (EO) technologies, the Swarm Foundation in collaboration with ESA Φ-lab organised a workshop for web3, AI, and Earth Observation experts whose the results are proudly unveiled in the [Decentralised EO Manifesto](https://decentraliseeo.ethswarm.org/).
 This manifesto marks a significant step towards a collaborative future between the Web3 and EO communities.

 ## Premises of the Manifesto